Candy brothers target Shanghai in Asia push

 "Mainland Chinese money for the first time is really hitting the shores of the UK," said Nick Candy in an interview with Reuters.
 "We've seen the biggest growth in the last year from this region."

-As a result, One Hyde Park had paid back its 1.15 billion pound loan to Eurohypo AG EUROHY.UL, Candy said, and had sold 1.4 billion pounds of real estate.
+As a result, One Hyde Park had paid back its 1.15 billion pound loan to Eurohypo AG, Candy said, and had sold 1.4 billion pounds of real estate.

 Of 80 apartments in the project, 62 had sold, he added.